The Adventures of the American Rabbit

 Is it any good?

-The unimaginative, simplistic animation in this film goes hand in hand with a trite story, zealous moralizing (not always associated with the events at hand), and scenes that make no sense either standing on their own or as part of a whole.
+The unimaginative, simplistic animation in this film goes hand in hand with a trite story and zealous moralizing (not always associated with the events at hand).
+There are scenes that make no sense either standing on their own or as part of a whole.
 Motivations change from moment to moment.
 Characters forge ahead, oblivious to what happened only a scene earlier.
 And, with the exception of Rob Rabbit, the threatened citizens -- though gentle and sweet-natured -- are portrayed as foolish and naive.
 That doesn't leave much to recommend.

 Families can talk about...

 Families can talk about what makes a superhero super?
 Other than their powers, what qualities do they often have in common?